evanw/node-source-map-support/README.md

     $ node compiled.js

     original.js:1
-    throw new Error("test"); // This is the original code ^
+    throw new Error('test'); // This is the original code ^
     Error: test
         at Object.<anonymous> (original.js:1:7)
-        at Module._compile (module.js:449:26)
+        at Module._compile (module.js:456:26)
-        at Object.Module._extensions..js (module.js:467:10)
+        at Object.Module._extensions..js (module.js:474:10)
         at Module.load (module.js:356:32)
         at Function.Module._load (module.js:312:12)
+        at Function.Module.runMain (module.js:497:10)
-        at Module.runMain (module.js:492:10)
+        at startup (node.js:119:16)
-        at process.startup.processNextTick.process._tickCallback (node.js:244:9)
+        at node.js:901:3

 #### TypeScript Demo